The 5 Best Dog Brushes For Boxers

 Rubber Brush

 A rubber brush, also known as a curry brush, is a great multi-function tool for all types of coats.
-The rubber nubs make it is especially useful if you have a short-haired dog that sheds a lot.
+The rubber nubs make it especially useful if you have a short-haired dog that sheds a lot.
 The rubber acts like a magnet, grabbing loose hair while the soft tips massage the skin.

 Grooming Mitt